 You will study economic theory and learn to apply it to current economic problems and issues.
 Have you ever wondered why prices constantly rise?
 Have you ever wondered why we are unable to give everyone a job?
 What is meant by taxation?
 What is the interest rate?
 All will be revealed.
-You will also study international markets and the economies of different countries.
+You will also study international markets and the economies of different countries and consider current debates about entry into the Euro Zone.

 The syllabus is broadly split into microeconomics and macroeconomics.
 Microeconomics topics include supply and demand, monopolies and market failures.
-Macroeconomics will introduce you to the ideas of governmental economic policies.
+Macroeconomics will introduce you to the ideas of governmental economic policies and the economic cycle.